 Integrating the Healthcare Enterprise (IHE) is an initiative designed to stimulate the integration of the information systems that support modern healthcare institutions.
 Its fundamental objective is to ensure that in the care of patients all required information for medical decisions is both correct and available to healthcare professionals.
-The IHE initiative is both a process and a forum for encouraging integration efforts.
+The IHE initiative is both a process and a forum

+- 145 for encouraging integration efforts.
 It defines a technical framework for the implementation of established messaging standards to achieve specific clinical goals.
 It includes a rigorous testing process for the implementation of this framework.
-And it organizes educational sessions and exhibits at major meetings of medical professionals to demonstrate the benefits of this framework and encourage its adoption by industry and users.

-The approach employed in the IHE initiative is not to define new integration standards, but rather to support the use of existing standards, HL7, DICOM, IETF, and others, as appropriate in their respective domains in an integrated manner, defining configuration choices when necessary.
-When clarifications or extensions to existing standards are necessary, IHE refers recommendations to the relevant standards bodies.

-This initiative has numerous sponsors and supporting organizations in different medical specialty domains and geographical regions.
+And it organizes educational sessions and exhibits at major meetings of medical professionals to demonstrate the benefits of this framework and encourage its adoption by industry and users. - 150 The approach employed in the IHE initiative is not to define new integration standards, but rather to support the use of existing standards, HL7, DICOM, IETF, and others, as appropriate in their respective domains in an integrated manner, defining configuration choices when necessary.
+When clarifications or extensions to existing standards are necessary, IHE refers recommendations to the relevant standards bodies. - 155 This initiative has numerous sponsors and supporting organizations in different medical specialty domains and geographical regions.
 In North America the primary sponsors are the American College of Cardiology (ACC), the Healthcare Information and Management Systems Society (HIMSS) and the Radiological Society of North America (RSNA).
 IHE Canada has also been formed.
-IHE Europe (IHE-EUR) is supported by a large coalition of organizations including the European Society of Cardiology (ESC), European Association of Radiology (EAR) and European Congress of Radiologists (ECR), the Coordination Committee of the Radiological and Electromedical Industries (COCIR), Deutsche Röntgengesellschaft (DRG), the EuroPACS Association, Groupement pour la Modernisation du Système d'Information Hospitalier (GMSIH), Société Française de Radiologie (SFR), and Società Italiana di Radiologia Medica (SIRM).
-In Japan IHE-J is sponsored by the Ministry of Economy, Trade, and Industry (METI); the Ministry of Health, Labor, and Welfare; and MEDIS-DC; cooperating organizations include the Japan Industries Association of Radiological Systems (JIRA), the Japan Association of Healthcare Information Systems Industry (JAHIS), Radiological Society (JRS), Japan Society of Radiological Technology (JSRT), and the Japan Association of Medical Informatics (JAMI).
-Other organizations representing healthcare professionals are invited to join in the expansion of the IHE process across disciplinary and geographic boundaries.
+IHE Europe (IHE-EUR) is supported by a large coalition of organizations including the - 160 European Society of Cardiology (ESC), European Association of Radiology (EAR) and European Congress of Radiologists (ECR), the Coordination Committee of the Radiological and Electromedical Industries (COCIR), Deutsche Röntgengesellschaft (DRG), the EuroPACS Association, Groupement pour la Modernisation du Système d'Information Hospitalier (GMSIH), Société Française de Radiologie (SFR), and Società Italiana di Radiologia Medica - 165 (SIRM).
+In Japan IHE-J is sponsored by the Ministry of Economy, Trade, and Industry (METI); the Ministry of Health, Labor, and Welfare; and MEDIS-DC; cooperating organizations include the Japan Industries Association of Radiological Systems (JIRA), the Japan Association of Healthcare Information Systems Industry (JAHIS), Radiological Society (JRS), Japan Society of Radiological Technology (JSRT), and the Japan Association of Medical Informatics (JAMI). - 170 Other organizations representing healthcare professionals are invited to join in the expansion of the IHE process across disciplinary and geographic boundaries.

-The IHE Technical Frameworks for the various domains (IT Infrastructure, Cardiology, Laboratory, Radiology, etc.) define specific implementations of established standards to achieve integration goals that promote appropriate sharing of medical information to support optimal patient care.
+The IHE Technical Frameworks for the various domains (IT Infrastructure, Cardiology, Laboratory, Radiology, etc.) define specific implementations of established standards to achieve integration goals that promote appropriate sharing of medical information to support optimal

+175 patient care.
 They are expanded annually, after a period of public review, and maintained regularly through the identification and correction of errors.
 The current version for these Technical Frameworks may be found at www.ihe.net.

-The IHE Technical Frameworks identify a subset of the functional components of the healthcare enterprise, called IHE Actors, and specify their interactions in terms of a set of coordinated, standards-based transactions.
-They describe this body of transactions in progressively greater depth.
-This volume 1 provides a high-level view of IHE functionality, showing the transactions organized into functional units called Integration Profiles that highlight their capacity to address specific clinical needs.
+The IHE Technical Frameworks identify a subset of the functional components of the healthcare enterprise, called IHE Actors, and specify their interactions in terms of a set of coordinated, organized into functional units called Integration Profiles that highlight their capacity to address specific clinical needs.
 The subsequent volumes provide detailed technical descriptions of each IHE transaction.